-Working with delivery partners
+Working with other organisations

-If you will be working with other organisations who will receive any part of the grant, then you need to read our guidance below on delivery partners.
+We will expect you to work with other organisations as part of your project.
+If any of the organisations that you will be working with will receive part of your grant, then you need to read our guidance below on delivery partners.